(some cool stuff I did on the radio and on the television)

 FUNNY STUFF: DANNY KAYE

 From near the end of the series, this aired at the end of February 1989.
-The plug at the end is for the Freberg series.
+The plug at the end is for a rebroadcast of the Freberg series.

 FUNNY STUFF: UNINTENTIONAL COMEDY